jordandouglas/LowESS/README.md

 ## Challenge 2: Model

-**Objective:** Create an XML file using any of the models available in any released BEAST 2 package available in beauti, such that the ESS is as small as possible when run on `benchmark.fasta`.
+**Objective:** Create a BEAST 2 XML file using any of the models available in any released BEAST 2 package available in beauti, such that the ESS is as small as possible when run on `benchmark.fasta`.
 You must use this dataset (`benchmark.fasta`) and only this dataset.
 You cannot upload the dataset many times and use it in different partitions.
 You also cannot change any of the operators or operator weights, and you cannot edit the XML file by hand.
 Set the chain length to 10 million states.
 Please ensure that the MCMC finishes in under 2 hours.

 Let's see which model is the slowest!